CCS Student Awards

 CCS Graduate Student Fellowships

 The Center for Chinese Studies offers annual competitive fellowships for continuing UC Berkeley graduate students in Chinese studies.
 Eligibility varies among the fellowships.
-Students may submit a single application for multiple CCS awards.
 Students may apply ...
 Read more

 CCS Graduate Student Conference Funding